-14 This theme responds to the assertion of St. Thomas Aquinas about the religious life called "mixed" because its root or mode of being consists of both contemplation and apostolic activity.
+(11) This theme responds to the assertion of St. Thomas Aquinas about the religious life called "mixed" because its root or mode of being consists of both contemplation and apostolic activity.
 In this phrase the expression "to contemplate" should not be deleted because it is intrinsically connected to what follows: "to give what is contemplated".
-St. Thomas says: "For even as it is better to enlighten than merely to shine, so is it better to give to others the fruits of one's contemplation than merely to contemplate" (Summa II-II, q.188, a.6,c.).
+St. Thomas says: "For even as it is better to enlighten than merely to shine, so is it better to give to others the fruits of one's contemplation than merely to contemplate" (Summa II-II, q.
+188, a.
+6, c.).

-8:9)".
+EG delves into the social dimension of evangelization in its fourth chapter.
+A primordial issue here is the place of the poor in evangelization (second section).
+In n.
+197 the Pope clearly states that "God's heart has a special place for the poor, so much so that he himself 'became poor' (2 Cor 8:9)".
 The following number reminds the reader that the Church has made an option for the poor and explains its meaning: "For the Church, the option for the poor is primarily a theological category rather than a cultural, sociological, political or philosophical one.
 God shows the poor 'his first mercy'...
 [It] is understood as a 'special form of primacy in the exercise of Christian charity, to which the whole tradition of the Church bears witness'".
 In the same number, the Pope ratifies that he wants a Church which is poor and for the poor, welcoming the idea of letting us be taught by them.
 In the next number (n.
 199), the Pope bases his reflection on the thought of Saint Thomas Aquinas, and most importantly, he does so to clarify the consideration, the value and the dignity of the poor for a truly evangelical Church.

 In his argument, the Pope declares that the evangelical commitment to the poor is not exclusively about social action or assistance programs.
 The work of the Spirit is not limited to activism or social mobilization, but is above all a perception, a discovery, a special consideration of impoverished persons that ultimately differentiates the authentic option for the poor from any other ideology.
-The pontiff this thought with the words of Aquinas in the treatise of the Summa where he ponders "whether to love considered as an act of charity is the same as goodwill?"
-(II-II q.
-27, a 2).
-Here Pope Francis underlines the fact that, in matters of evangelization, the work of the Spirit in relationship to the poor must be led by love that "denotes a certain union of affections between the lover and the beloved, in as much as the lover deems the beloved as somewhat united to him" 15.
-The evangelizer must discover the poor and must have a true concern for them as persons which inspires him or her to effectively seek their good.
+The pontiff expresses this thought with the words of Aquinas in the treatise of the Summa where he ponders "whether to love considered as an act of charity is the same as goodwill?"
+(II-II, q.
+27, a.
+2).
+Here Pope Francis underlines the fact that, in matters of evangelization, the work of the Spirit in relationship to the poor must be led by love that "denotes a certain union of affections between the lover and the beloved, in as much as the lover deems the beloved as somewhat united to him" The evangelizer must discover the poor and must have a true concern for them as persons which inspires him or her to effectively seek their good.